-- Maintenance of existing landscaping, gardens, or lawn areas associated with a single family dwelling conducted in such a way as not to cause a nuisance; - Construction of fencing that will not substantially alter existing terrain or drainage patterns; - Construction of utilities other than drainage (gas, water, electric, telephone, sewer, etc.) which will not alter terrain or damage patterns;

-- Normal maintenance and improvement of land in agricultural or aquacultural use; and, - Disturbance of 5,000 square feet or more of land that are subject to jurisdiction under the Wetlands Protection Act and demonstrate compliance with the current version of the DEP Stormwater Handbook as reflected in a valid Order of Conditions issued by the Conservation Commission, - Disturbance of 5,000 square feet or more of land in accordance with a validly issued comprehensive permit pursuant to M.G.L.
-C. 40B, s.20-23, provided the application for said permit was filed prior to the date these regulations were enacted.
+- Maintenance of existing landscaping, gardens, or lawn areas associated with a single family dwelling conducted in such a way as not to cause a nuisance; - Construction of fencing that will not substantially alter existing terrain or drainage patterns; - Construction of utilities other than drainage (gas, water, electric, telephone, sewer, etc.) which will not alter terrain or damage patterns; - Normal maintenance and improvement of land in agricultural or aquacultural use; and, - Disturbance of 35,000 square feet or more of land that are subject to jurisdiction under the Wetlands Protection Act and demonstrate compliance with the Massachusetts Stormwater Management Policy as reflected in a valid Order of Conditions issued by the Conservation Commission.